eudoxia0/eudoxia0.github.io/article/_posts/2023-07-24-you-need-more-constraints.md

 # Invariants {#inv}

 Every data model has invariants: statements about the data which must always be true.
 Most invariants are implicit: things that people reasonably expect but wouldn't list off the top of their head.
 Good design is about making invariants explicit rather than explicit.

-This is related to [Primitive Obsession][prim]: you should use domain-specific types like `Email`, `Username`, rather than generic types like `String`.

 For example: usernames as stored as strings.
 But what is a string?
-Anything from the empty string to the complete works of William Shakespeare and beyond.
+Anything from the empty string to the complete works of William Shakespeare and beyond[^fn1].
 But when you focus on it, usernames are an infinitesimal subset of all strings.
 Usernames usually have the following properties:

 1. First and foremost they are non-empty.
 1. Usernames are globally unique, often with the added constraint of being